RememberOfLife/mirabel/README.md

 * network: if we try to send data on a client connection that just closed, segfault
   * could send an event to the send queue to make it deconstruct and release a closed connection, just as in the network client the sendqueue should be the only one editing that info
   * in both client and server watch out that the recv client isnt using the sock while send queue deconstructs it
+* networking is entirely broken (again)

 ## todo
+* general purpose job queue for background processes
+  * useful e.g. as async loading threadpool, where the gui can enqueue long operations which then get executed on another thread
+    * after enqueuing the gui gets back a struct where it can see if e.g. the operation has finished yet
+    * use this to parallelize loading/saving of all sorts of assets (images,sound,configs,etc..)
+  * offer this in the display data struct
 * problem with plugins
   * if method gets unloaded while opts are created -> memory leak
   * new game on server probably does wrong things if game has opts but is given str opts NULL